Frequently Asked Questions

 Do I need to put an Avyna In-Ground Trampoline in winter storage?

 It depends on how deep does the snow gets where you are located.
 No trampoline should be loaded with an extreme weight of snow and ice.
 Ice forming below the snow and on the trampoline mat needs to be carefully removed.
 A thick, sharp piece of ice can cut the trampoline bed, so one should not jump on the trampoline until the ice is removed.If trampolines are traditionally stored during the winter where you are located, your Avyna in-Ground trampoline can be removed from its stakes by two people and carried to storage without dismantling it.

 Is special drainage required to prevent water from pooling under the trampoline?

-Special drainage is not required under your Avyna In-Ground Trampoline unless it is located in areas with extremely frequent high rainfalls and on soil that drains poorly.
-We have sold trampolines into all 48 states, and I know of only one new owner that felt obliged to install special drainage.
-In all installations, a bed of medium sixed gravel of several inches will provide a better base than just soil alone.
-Be sure to maintain the minimum depth recommended with a little extra safety factor depth.
+Special drainage is not required under your Avyna In-Ground Trampoline unless it is located in areas with extremely frequent rainfalls and on soil that drains poorly.
+We have sold trampolines in 48 states, and I know of only one new owner that felt obliged to install special drainage.
+In all installations, a bed of medium gravel, several inches deep will provide a better base than just soil alone.
+Be sure to maintain the minimum depth recommended with a little extra depth for safety.